harness/developer-hub/docs/continuous-delivery/troubleshoot-cd-with-aida.md

   <docimage path={require('./static/aida-troubleshooting-k8s-2.png')} width="100%" height="100%" title="Click to view full size image" />

-* In the subsequent parallel stage, the service used has service definition but the Kubernetes resource defined in the service definition is not available.
+* In the subsequent parallel stage, the service used has service definition, but the Kubernetes resource defined in the service definition is not available.
 This is a Kubernetes resource related error.

   AIDA detects the error and provides a remediation as shown in the image below: